Hoogstede: Location

 Hoogstede lies northwest of Nordhorn on the German-Dutch border.
 The Vechte flows through town, and its tributary, the Lee empties into it here.
 The community belongs to the Joint Community (Samtgemeinde) of Emlichheim, whose administrative seat is in the like-named community.

 Constituent communities

-The community’s seven centres are Hoogstede, Kalle, Tinholt, Arkel, Bathorn, Scheerhorn and Berge.
+The community's seven centres are Hoogstede, Kalle, Tinholt, Arkel, Bathorn, Scheerhorn and Berge.

 History

-Hoogstede’s history begins in 1821 when the Evangelical-Reformed parish’s chapel was moved from Arkel to Hoogstede.
+Hoogstede's history begins in 1821 when the Evangelical-Reformed parish's chapel was moved from Arkel to Hoogstede.
 In 1859, the Catholic church was built, and by and by a population centre developed.
 In 1953, the Evangelical-Old Reformed church was built, and in 1961 the Lutheran church.

 Today, roughly 2,900 people live in Hoogstede and its outlying centres.

+During World War II, the Stalag 308 prisoner-of-war camp was located in Bathorn from December 1944 until its liberation in April 1945.

 Religion

 Hoogstede is home to four churches: